 A Little About Trendsend by Evereve

-I'm sure I had you at “no styling fees”, but I'll tell you a few other basic facts about Trendsend by Evereve and what makes them a little different from similar styling services available.
+Here are a few other basic facts about Trendsend by Evereve that make them a little different from similar styling services available.
 First of all, Trendsend boxes are styled at Evereve retail stores in addition to their headquarters.
 All of the items inside are carried in-store at Evereve and are selected by stylists that personally know how the clothes fit and flatter the body.
 Evereve is also very clear about who they wish to serve: moms.
 But not in the “mom-jean” kind of way.
 Rather, the Evereve website boldly declares that “We’re on a mission to inspire every mom to embrace her beauty and power.”

 Want to know more?
 Here’s a quick rundown of all the features, along with a comparison to Stitch Fix.

 New customers to Stitch Fix and Trendsend get started by building a style profile on each site.
 In each case, the style profile is free to set up and each website guides you through a series of questions designed to help your stylist deliver the perfect curated box for your needs.
 You provide budget, personal style, and size information on each platform.
 Trendsend asks many of the same types of questions as other online styling services, but they had a few different kinds of questions, such as hair and eye color.
 Even more significantly, they encourage clients to upload photos of themselves so the Evereve stylist knows a little more about the customer they are serving.
 Specifically, they request that you share a full-body photo so that the stylist can understand your body type (something I greatly appreciate!) and a photo of the customer wearing an outfit that makes you feel beautiful and powerful.
 Some information just can’t be easily translated in a multiple choice question and we all know that a picture is worth 1,000 words.
 I think the photos are tremendously helpful for the stylists to personally style their customers.